gl-inet/docs4.x/docs/tutorials/wireguard_server.md

 We can use another GL.iNet router as WireGuard Client, or use their official app on other devices with various OS.

 - Please refer to WireGuard Official Website: [https://www.wireguard.com/install](https://www.wireguard.com/install){target="_blank"}

 ---

+WireGuard® is a registered trademark of Jason A.Donenfeld.

+---